creighton-gorai/Shiny/README.md

 _Movie Explorer_
 ![movie-explorer](movie-explorer.png)

-The graph above shows us movies that were made from 1970 - 2014, that made between $0 - $800m, and have a minimum of 10 - 80 rotten tomatoe reviews.
+The graph above shows us movies that were made from 1970 - 2014, that grossed between $0 - $800m, and have a minimum of 10 - 80 rotten tomatoe reviews.
 You might also notice which movies have won an oscar.

 _World Cloud_
 ![word-cloud](word-cloud.png)